Is the $\Lambda$CDM Model in Crisis?: Conclusions and Final Remarks

 At the observational data level, we performed Bayesian parameter estimation using the \texttt{SimpleMC} cosmological inference code, integrated with the Metropolis-Hastings MCMC algorithm.
 We utilized data from Baryon Acoustic Oscillations BAO from DESI DR2, Type Ia Supernovae, and Cosmic Microwave Background distance priors to constrain the parameters of each cosmological model.
 Additionally, we extended the analysis to include the sum of neutrino masses ($\sum m_\nu$) and the effective number of relativistic species ($N_{\text{eff}}$), allowing us to investigate their impact on cosmological parameters and derive tighter constraints on the models.

 Through our analysis, we found several key results:

 \begin{itemize} \item \textbf{Dynamical Dark Energy}: Our analysis suggests that $\omega \neq -1$, as indicated by the preferred deviations from the $\Lambda$CDM model.
-Specifically, the models deviate from the point ($\omega_0 = -1$, $\omega_a = 0$) and prefer values such that $\omega_0 > -1$, $\omega_a < 0$, and $\omega_0 + \omega_a < -1$, pointing to a dynamical dark energy scenario.
+Specifically, the models deviate from the point ($\omega_0 = -1$, $\omega_a = 0$) and prefer values such that $\omega_0 > -1$, $\omega_a < 0$, and $\omega_0 + \omega_a < -1$, pointing to a dynamical DE scenario.
 This is especially true for models such as $\omega_0\omega_a$ CDM, logarithmic, exponential, and JBP, where the parameters $\omega_0$ and $\omega_a$ show signs of dynamical behavior, indicating Quintom-B-type behavior.
-These findings show strong evidence of dynamical dark energy
+These findings show strong evidence of dynamical DE

 \item \textbf{Spatial Curvature}: The inclusion of spatial curvature, particularly in the $\Lambda$CDM and $\omega$CDM models, did not significantly alter the cosmological parameters derived from the data.
 The preferred value for the curvature parameter, $\Omega_k$, remained close to zero, suggesting that the universe is still largely consistent with being spatially flat, as observed in the CMB data.